Search for keywords or topics in magmageopark.no

 Photo: Arne Ove Østebrøt

-Read more and book tour
+Read more and book a tour

 Photo: Arne Ove Østebrøt

-Book table
+Book a table

 08:30 - Breakfast at Grand Hotell Egersund

-12:00 - Visit the Fayance Museum (Dalane Folk Museum)
+12:00 - Visit the Fayance Museum (Dalane Folkemuseum)

 19:00 - Dinner at Eigra, Grand Hotell Egersund

-Plan your trip
+Plan your journey

 Distances

-Egersund to Sogndalstrand is about 30 km (45 minutes).
-Sogndalstrand to Flekkefjord is about 40 km (60 minutes).
+Egersund to Sogndalstrand is approximately 30 km (45 minutes).

 Sogndalstrand